 Area of Knowledge/Skill Staff Member Training Received

-Trauma informed schools Helen Craig Transition from Thrive to Trauma informed
+Trauma informed schools Ria Blake

-Ria Blake(in schools - 2 days

-training) •

-Mel Kent (In 10 day Trauma informed schools
+Vicky 10 day Trauma informed schools

-training practicitonr training.
-Restraint and Physical Intervention David Freckelton Mel Kent Janet Wallet Simon Welch Team Teach Austim Becky Read Autism Champion training.
-SALT Pip Moss Talk Boost Elklan Language for Learning Attachment and Trauma Helen Craig Ria Blake Mel Kent Working with children in school on the Trauma Continuum PACE - working with traumatised children and their carers Disassociation and Trauma Trauma Recovery Model Physical needs Vicky Lofthouse Level 5 PE HLTA
+Lofthouse practitioner training.

+Restraint and Physical Ria Blake Team Teach

+Intervention David

+Freckelton

+Katie Sinclair

+Austim Becky Read Autism Champion training.

+SALT Pip Moss Talk Boost

+Elklan

+Language for Learning

+Attachment and Trauma Ria Blake Working with children in school on the

+Vicky Trauma Continuum

+Lofthouse PACE - working with traumatised children

+Ceri Healey and their carers

+Disassociation and Trauma

+Trauma Recovery Model

-Whole school training this year has included trauma informed schools, attachment in the classroom, behaviour management, makaton training and manual handling training.
+Whole school training this year has included trauma informed schools, attachment in the classroom, behaviour management and makaton training.
 Partnerships with other schools and how we manage transitions:

 We ensure that the transition from Nursery to Reception is smooth by transition session in the summer term, we have a staggered start and invite children to stay for lunch.
 Children from our nursery attend some appropriate assemblies.
 If children attend an external nursery the teacher will visit the children in their setting.
-The Reception Teacher and Teaching Assistant then undertake home visits with the children in their home environment.